-With Ovation Performing Arts Academy as the resident company and anchor tenant, the building is alive again with the energy of young people and the sounds of musical theater.
+With Ovation Academy for the Performing Arts as the resident company and anchor tenant, the building is alive again with the energy of young people and the sounds of musical theater.

 We hope to see independent theater groups take advantage of this wonderful venue to showcase new works and timeless classics.

 Phase 1: Using funds borrowed against the equity in the building, our initial priorities were to ensure the building was a safe, healthy and welcoming environment for the youth performers and their families.